dandavies23/smoothie-moves/README.md

 ### Scoring and other game dynamics
 To appeal to a broader age range I felt it was important to bring in a a scorebooard and rank.
 I identified 500 (Cool Carrot) as a good attainable target for a child with a well developed short term memory, visual attention and good organisation and prioritisation skills.

+Each correct move is 10 points and seconds are effectively 1 point.
+Which means it's better the make fewer mistakes than it is to make lots of mistakes quickly.
+In calculateScore this is subtracted from a 'calibration score' of 750.
+This can be raised to make it easier or lowered to make it harder.

-A user will score 500 if they have a logical system (18 moves) completed in around 20 seconds.
+A user will score 550 (Brilliant Beetroot) if they have a logical system (18 moves) completed in 19 seconds or 16 moves in 40 seconds.
+Game hints delivered in the email and games instructions.
+So although the speed appears to be of the essence a good system (smoothie move) is given nurtured.
+Or you might be lucky...

 If you are ‘lucky’ you will stumble across a pair randomly which means that you can score over 550 (Brilliant Beetroot), This lucky stroke is a typical game play strategy, a system gets you so far but luck gets you even further.
 It means the user returns until they strike it lucky!

+Email hints are useful to me because it means that I can collect data about how well this is going.
+This means that in later versions I can tweak the algo if too many people are scoring high quickly and build difficulty level into the game.

 ### Features to implement